jaclu/AOK-Filesystem-Tools/alpine-hints.md

 and it will install all dependencies.
 So this is the preferred way to meet dependencies.

-If you are lucky `pip install xxx` will work, but dont have too high expectations...
+If you are lucky `pip install xxx` will work, but don't have too high expectations...